on July 9, 2021 (last modified on January 9, 2022) • 4 minute read

 As you can see, some of our most popular pages have recently slowed down considerably in page load speed, which could be causing visitors to bounce and return to Google for the next search result.
 We know that page speed is one of the most common factors in dwell time, so our immediate priority is to study and fix these pages.
 There could be other factors as well, such as relevance or content quality, but these pages have performed well in the past, so we think it’s more of a technical issue, like a large image or added code slowing them down.

 There are certainly more insights you can pull from this visualization––these examples were just a few to get you started.

 At a high level, tracking your Avg Time on Page and Avg Dwell Time are good diagnostics for website engagement and page speed.
-Sometimes dashboards help you optimize, not just assess your overall performance.
+Sometimes web analytics dashboards help you optimize, not just assess your overall performance.

 Want help creating this report?
 Start a chat with one of our dashboard experts, and they’ll help build this report for you for free.